Protecting your children from abusive grandparents shows wisdom and strength.

 Do not allow your children to rely on narcissists for love and approval.
 From your own childhood, you know this exhausting, emotionally-abusive marathon has no finish line.Leah Hill | CEO and Founder, Divorce Strategies Northwest

 Narcissists bully and terrorize those around them with emotional reactions.
-Over time, we learn to expect these reactions… we prepare for them to protect ourselves.
+Over time, we learn to expect these reactions… we protect ourselves with empowerment, preparation and support.

 While they may appear “fine”, children of narcissists endure profound and ongoing psychological neglect and emotional abuse that result in disrupted attachment, insecure identity formation, unstable self-esteem, and complex traumatic stress.
 Adding to the trauma, children in these intensely dysfunctional families are often taught that (their parents) are above reproach, and that the children themselves are to blame for the treatment they receive.
 This cyclical form of gaslighting is often magnified for kids whose narcissistic parents present a high-achieving, charismatic, pious, “plastic-perfect” persona to the world around them.